tongchain/justledger/docs/source/install.rst

 repository and enter that directory in a terminal window.
 The command that follows will perform the following steps:

 #.
-If needed, clone the `hyperledger/fabric-samples` repository
+If needed, clone the `hyperledger/fabric-samples <https://github.com/hyperledger/fabric-samples>`_ repository
 #.
 Checkout the appropriate version tag
 #.
 Install the Hyperledger Fabric platform-specific binaries and config files
    for the version specified into the /bin and /config directories of fabric-samples
 #.
 Download the Hyperledger Fabric docker images for the version specified

-Once you are ready, and in the directory into which you will install the Fabric Samples and binaries, go ahead and execute the following command:
+Once you are ready, and in the directory into which you will install the Fabric Samples and binaries, go ahead and execute the command to pull down the binaries and images.

+.. note:: If you want the latest production release, omit all version identifiers.

 .. code:: bash

-  curl -sSL http://bit.ly/2ysbOFE | bash -s 1.3.0
+  curl -sSL http://bit.ly/2ysbOFE | bash -s

-.. note:: If you want to download different versions for Fabric, Fabric-ca and thirdparty
+.. note:: If you want a specific release, pass a version identifier for Fabric,
-          Docker images, you must pass the version identifier for each.
+          Fabric-ca and thirdparty Docker images.
+          The command below demonstrates how to download **Fabric v1.4.1**

 .. code:: bash

-  curl -sSL http://bit.ly/2ysbOFE | bash -s <fabric> <fabric-ca> <thirdparty>
+  curl -sSL http://bit.ly/2ysbOFE | bash -s -- <fabric_version> <fabric-ca_version> <thirdparty_version>
-  curl -sSL http://bit.ly/2ysbOFE | bash -s 1.3.0 1.3.0 0.4.13
+  curl -sSL http://bit.ly/2ysbOFE | bash -s -- 1.4.1 1.4.1 0.4.15

 .. note:: If you get an error running the above curl command, you may
           have too old a version of curl that does not handle